biometrixtech/PreProcessing/README.md

 General - Script name changes

 ####Release 1.2 (6/29/16):
-Body Frame Transformation - prepped for anatomical calibration, X component of body frame now fixed to body part rather than gobal coordinate frame
+Coordinate Frame Transformation - prepped for anatomical calibration, X component of body frame now fixed to body part rather than gobal coordinate frame

 Anatomical Calibration - Separate module used to find quaternions that represent two necessary rotations and one orientation per sensor

-Phase Detection, Update - now differentiates between a still foot off the ground and a still foot on the ground
+Phase Detection - now differentiates between a still foot off the ground and a still foot on the ground

-Quantifying Balance CMEs, Update - now does not filter for changes beyond a threshold nor changes that exceed a time limit.
+Balance CMEs - now does not filter for changes beyond a threshold nor changes that exceed a time limit.
 Purely filters by finding phases deemed "relevant" for the specific CME.
 Also provides a "continuous" stream of normalized and raw cme values, instead of discretized.

-Quantifying Impact CMEs - determines the impact angle and timing of impact differences
+Impact CMEs - determines the impact angle and timing of impact differences

-Execution Reporting Mechanism - provides a metric that quantifies the athlete's ability to execute a "good" regimen, weighted by load
+Execution Score - provides a metric that quantifies the athlete's ability to execute a "good" regimen, weighted by load

-Load Distribution CME, Balance Phase - percent weight distribution, currently basic 100% or 50% based on phase id logic (outputs in percentage of load on left leg)
+Loading CMEs, Balance Phase - percent weight distribution, currently basic 100% or 50% based on phase id logic (outputs in percentage of load on left leg)

-Load, Updated - updated data structure of output
+Load Calc - updated data structure of output

 ####Release 1.1 (6/17/16):
-Phase Detection, Impact - identifies the impact phase, the second relevant phase
+Phase Detection - identifies the impact phase, the second relevant phase

-Load - major variable for reporting, contextualizes CMEs
+Load Calc - major variable for reporting, contextualizes CMEs

-Quantifying Balance CMEs - lying on top of the peak detect script, quantify max rotations for ie pronation, hip drop etc
+Balance CMEs - lying on top of the peak detect script, quantify max rotations for ie pronation, hip drop etc

 Phase Detection, Balance - changed output values for body_phase function from [0,10,20,30] to [0,1,2,3]

 ####Release 1.0 (6/10/16)
-Data Processing - transform sensor frame to body frame
+Coordinate Frame Transformation - transform sensor frame to body frame

-Phase Detection, Balance - id foot not moving and in contact with the ground, create id for R/L single and double
+Phase Detection - id foot not moving and in contact with the ground, create id for R/L single and double

 Peak Detection - id for max and min orientation values to input into CME detection

-Execution - Data Processing > Phase Detection > Peak Detection

 ####Future Releases